Revolutionize your online store:

 Enterprise: Custom Amount

 One company that started with Commerce.js is Leon & George.
 Since they started with headless commerce, they started with creative control over their store.
-This allowed them to quickly build and implement a French storefront in a matter of days.
+This allowed them to quickly build and implement a French storefront in a few days.

-It includes a Product Experience Manager (PXM) that enables your merchandisers to build new catalogs without depending on a dev team.
-Along with that, PXM will offer suggested promotions, pricing strategies, and variations.
+It includes a Product Experience Manager (PXM) that enables merchandisers to build new catalogs without depending on a dev team.
+PXM will also offer suggested promotions, pricing strategies, and variations.

-Plus, it has a broad toolset to help you simply integrate most microservices.
+Plus, it has a broad toolset to help you integrate most microservices.

 Good for enterprise headless commerce